 Mississippi National River & Recreation Area, MN

-The Twin Cities of Minneapolis and Saint Paul, Minnesota are known—perhaps more so to locals than non-natives—for having one of the most extensive park systems in the country, centering largely around the mighty Mississippi River.
-The National Park Service’s Mississippi … Continue reading
+Minnehaha Falls, Mississippi National River and Recreation Area, July 2022 The Twin Cities of Minneapolis and Saint Paul, Minnesota are known—perhaps more so to locals than non-natives—for having one of the most extensive park systems in the country, centering largely around the mighty Mississippi River.
+The National Park Service’s Mississippi National River and Recreation Area …

 Hetch Hetchy to Wapama Falls and Rancheria Falls (Yosemite National Park, CA)

-In early spring, even as much of the Sierra Nevada remains blanketed in snow, the Hetch Hetchy area of Yosemite National Park is often snow-free, making it an attractive spot for early-season hiking and backpacking.
-One of the more popular … Continue reading
+Rancheria Falls, Yosemite National Park, March 2021 In early spring, even as much of the Sierra Nevada remains blanketed in snow, the Hetch Hetchy area of Yosemite National Park is often snow-free, making it an attractive spot for early-season hiking and backpacking.
+One of the more popular routes is the 5-mile out-and-back to Wapama Falls, …

 Riverbend Park Loop (Riverbend Park, VA)

 While not nearly as stunning as its southern neighbor Great Falls Park, northern Virginia’s Riverbend Park covers similar terrain with fewer crowds.
-A 3.7-mile circuit around the park—covering the Bootlegger Trail and a section of the Potomac Heritage Trail—covers the … Continue reading
+A 3.7-mile circuit around the park—covering the Bootlegger Trail and a section of the Potomac Heritage Trail—covers the best that Riverbend has to offer, including a pleasant stroll along the Potomac River and …

 Oak Creek Canyon (Capitol Reef National Park, UT)

 The Waterpocket Fold, a massive wrinkle in the Earth visible in its entirety only from space, stretches north-south for nearly 100 miles through Utah’s Capitol Reef National Park.
-Despite its considerable length, however, this colorful sea of Jurassic and Triassic … Continue reading
+Despite its considerable length, however, this colorful sea of Jurassic and Triassic era rock is only sliced through in a handful of places.
+Fewer still, the number …